Anishkrishnan5/canopy/README.md

 - Periodic summarization
 - Retrieval from long-term memory

-Canopy approaches the problem differently.
+canopy approaches the problem differently.

-Instead of treating context as a log, Canopy treats it as **working memory**.
+Instead of treating context as a log, canopy treats it as **working memory**.

-Before every LLM call, Canopy assembles the smallest useful context window from the agent's current task state.
+Before every LLM call, canopy assembles the smallest useful context window from the agent's current task state.

 ---